donmccaughey/hashtable/README.md

 Keys may be `long` or `unsigned long` integers, string pointers or custom types (as `void` pointers).
-The user is responsible for managing the lifetime of items referenced by string and `void` pointer keys.
+The user is responsible for managing the lifetime of string and `void` pointer keys.
 Hash functions and equality functions for `long`, `unsigned long` and string pointer keys are included; the user must provide hash and equality functions for custom types.
 Within a hash table, keys must all be of the same type.

 Value types are the same as for keys (`long`, `unsigned long`, strings and `void` pointers).
-The user is responsible for managing the lifetime of items referenced by string and `void` pointer values.
+The user is responsible for managing the lifetime of string and `void` pointer values.
 Within a hash table, values must all be of the same type (which may be different than the key type).

 Simple Example
 --------------